• Skip to primary navigation

 Jump to How-to Card

-Flower pot with metal trellis
+Flower pot with a trellis built for vining plants inside.

 When we replaced our double front door with a single door, I knew that I would want to place flanking pots on the porch.
 I used to have a large black planter that sat to the left, and that just doesn't work with the new door.
 I think I'll place the old planter in the garden where our maple tree used to be.
 The two pots that I used in the garden for the color wheel post are now used to flank the front door.
+The trellises give them great height.

 Making a Trellis for Potted Plants